itspriddle/apnd/README.markdown

 Within ruby applications, `APND::Notification` can be used to send notifications to a running APND instance (see **APND Notification** below) or directly to Apple.
-A command line utility, `apnd-push`, can be used to send single notifications for testing purposes (see **APND Client** below).
+The command line can be used to send single notifications for testing purposes (see **APND Client** below).

 ## General Usage